Perrysburg Rotary Club Projects

 1. The Perrysburg Rotary Service Foundation only considers applications submitted on the PRSF grant application template available at www.perrysburgrotary.org.

-2. Applicants must be qualified not-for-profit organizations.
-While the Trustees will generally give preference to qualified not-for-profit organizations, consideration may also be given to applications on behalf of service projects, scholarships and miscellaneous di minimis prizes, awards and acknowledgements of the Perrysburg Rotary Club and other Rotary Clubs as well as applications on behalf of the United States or any state, possession or political subdivision thereof.
+2. While the Trustees will generally give preference to qualified not-for-profit organizations, consideration may also be given to applications on behalf of service projects, scholarships and miscellaneous prizes, awards and acknowledgements of the Rotary Club of Perrysburg and other Rotary Clubs as well as applications on behalf of the United States or any state, possession or political subdivision thereof.

 3. Grant applicants requesting $1,000 or more or any other applicant at the Trustees’ discretion must furnish an electronic copy of the PRSF Grant Application Template along with the following attachments.
 Attachments may be consolidated into a Word document and must include: